top of page

 Q: Are you a 501(c)(3) organization?

 A: The Couture Pattern Museum (CPM) is a fiscally sponsored project of Creative Visions, a 501(c)(3) nonprofit organization that supports creative activists who use the arts and media to ignite social change.
-Contributions for the charitable purposes of Couture Pattern Museum must be made payable to “Creative Visions” only and are tax-deductible to the extent permitted by law.
+Our not-for-profit cause is self-funded through memberships, donations, and visits.

-If you wish to make a contribution to support the charitable purposes of the Couture Pattern Museum, please donate here, or make your donation check payable to 'Creative Visions' and include "Couture Pattern Museum" in the memo line.
+If you wish to make a contribution to support the charitable purposes of the Couture Pattern Museum, please donate online here, or make your donation check payable to 'Creative Visions' and include "Couture Pattern Museum" in the memo line.
 Please mail your donation to the following address:

 Couture Pattern Museum